-If there’s one takeaway from this post, it’s use your newsletter to distribute your website content, not hide it.
-Looking at it this way forces you to create link earning content.
+If there’s one takeaway from this post, it’s to use your newsletter to distribute your website content, not hide it.
+Looking at it this way forces you to create link-earning content.
 And remember, Great Content + Links = Online Visibility.
 Oh, and Online Visibility = $$$$.

 About The Author – Skyler Malley is the owner of Firestarter SEO based out of Denver Colorado.
-He is a an SEO and link building expert.
-He has been performing SEO for small and medium sized business for over 5 years.
+He is an SEO and link-building expert.
+He has been performing SEO for small and medium-sized businesses for over 5 years.
 Other than his passion for SEO, he loves his family, baseball, shoes and watches.